 The menu has not stayed the same, and they’ve updated it to include things like a black bean chipotle burger and the Impossible Burger (plant-based vegan).

 I don’t consider either of those “updated” items a burger, but that’s a battle for another day, and no, I did not order them.
-There is curb service, so you have the option to sit in your car, have a tray hung outside your window, and eat there like it was back in the day.
+There is curb service, so you can sit in your car, have a tray hanging outside your window, and eat there like it was back in the day.

 You must turn on your headlights when you arrive if you want a server to come out to you.
-I had just driven a few hours straight, so the last thing I was interested in doing was sitting in my car.
+I had just driven a few hours straight, so sitting in my car was the last thing I wanted to do.

-There are about ten tables littered around the front of the Burger Inn with a few counter seats inside.
-Much like I did in high school, I took my place at the table on the side, partially obscured from the view of everyone.
+There are about ten tables littered around the front of the Burger Inn, with a few counter seats inside.
+Much like I did in high school, I took my place at the table on the side, partially obscured from everyone’s view.

-I knew I was doing a chili dog and a cheeseburger but threw in the chili at the last moment on a whim.
-Thinking about it now, it didn’t make much sense to order a chili and a chili dog.
+I knew I was doing a chili dog and a cheeseburger, but I threw in the chili at the last moment on a whim.
+Thinking about it now, it didn’t make much sense to order chili and a chili dog.